chr1sc2y/LeetCode_Archiver/README.md

-# LeetCode Crawler
+# LeetCode Archiver

 This project uses Scrapy framework to crawl questions and submissions from LeetCode, and generates a markdown file.

 ## Usage

 - all operations are done in the project root path
-- crawled submissions are store in the folder "LeetCode"
+- download submissions are store in the folder "LeetCode"

 ### How to use